-We have given an algorithm to find male optimal weakly stable solutions when the men's preferences are partially ordered.
+We have given an algorithm to find male-optimal weakly-stable solutions when the men's preferences are partially ordered.
 The algorithm is sound but not complete.
-We conjecture, however, that incompleteness is rare since very specific circumstances are required for our algorithm not to return a male optimal weakly stable marriage when one exists.
-We have then provided a sufficient condition, which is polynomial to check, for the existence of male optimal weakly stable marriages.
-We have also analyzed the issue of uniqueness of weakly stable marriages, providing sufficient conditions, which are likely to occur in real life problems, that are also necessary in special cases.
+We conjecture, however, that incompleteness is rare since very specific circumstances are required for our algorithm not to return a male optimal weakly stable matching when one exists.
+We have then provided a sufficient condition, which is polynomial to check, for the existence of male-optimal weaklystable matchings.
+We have also analyzed the issue of uniqueness of weakly-stable matchings, providing sufficient conditions, which are likely to occur in real life problems, that are also necessary in special cases.